NaN-xyz/Confusify/README.md

 A collection of [GlyphsApp](https://glyphsapp.com/) scripts to »Confusify« any given font as well as sample fonts to download and use under their respective licences.

-A *confusable* is a glyph that is so similar to another that it may be confused for it.
-5໐meтhiתg 1ıк℮ τհiՏ.
+A *confusable* is a glyph that is so similar to another that it may be confused for it. α for a, Ꮟ for b or compiled to 5໐meтhiתg 1ıк℮ τհiՏ.

 Confusify generates fonts that automatically swap confusables for the source entry.
 All confusables are existing characters in the source font.

 The original reference list of similar-to characters is downloadable from [unicode.org](http://unicode.org/cldr/utility/confusables.jsp).

 ## Confusify.py